Tommmi/TUtils.Messages/documentation/documentation-english.md

 var logger = new Log4NetWriter();
 var simpleMessageEnvironment = new LocalBusEnvironment(logger);
 ```
+In this case you must include the following assemby also:
+    - `{repository}\lib\log4net.dll` einbinden

 Of course you can also use another logger:
 ``` CSharp